 - Choking

-Additionally, raisins pose a potential choking hazard if your piggies don’t chew them properly.
+Sugar also leads to diabetes and other conditions.
+Raisins pose a potential choking hazard if your piggies don’t chew them properly.

 What Should My Guinea Pig Eat?

-Nutritional imbalance in guinea pigs can cause problems in vital organs such as the heart, the liver, the kidneys, and the gastrointestinal tract.
+Guinea pigs are herbivores.
+Nutritional imbalance can cause problems in vital organs such as the heart, liver, kidneys, and gastrointestinal tract.

-When adding new foods to your pet’s diet, do it gradually because abrupt diet changes may upset your piggie’s sensitive stomach.
+When adding new foods to your pet’s diet, do it gradually because abrupt changes may upset your piggy’s sensitive stomach.
+To achieve a healthy diet, you’ll need a balanced mix of magnesium, calcium, potassium, phosphorus, and hydrogen ions.

-Here are the foods that your pet will love.
+Here are the foods that your pet will love:

 - High-quality guinea pig hay